vobi-io/vobees-doc/versioned_docs/version-2.0.0-alpha.48/migrating-from-v1-to-v2.md

 Hi, Endilie here :)
 ```

-When you cut a new version 1.0.0, in Vobees v1, `website/versioned_docs/version-1.0.0/hello.md` looks like this:
+When you cut a new version 1.0.0, in Docusaurus v1, `website/versioned_docs/version-1.0.0/hello.md` looks like this:

 ```md
 ---